platformsh/platformsh-docs/src/development/going-live.md

 To configure a wildcard domain (*.mydomain.com):

 - Add your domain to your project (in form of mydomain.com).
-- Add a route to your master branch serving http://*.mydomain.com with the upstream php:http.
+- Add a route to your master branch serving `http://*.mydomain.com` with the upstream app:http.

 ## 3 - DNS